Consumer Rights and Regulation

 • Validation Notice

-A validation notice is the collector's written notice identifying the debt and explaining the consumer's basic validation-related rights.
+Validation notice means the collector's written notice identifying the debt and explaining the consumer's basic validation-related rights.

 • Cease Communication